 No matter the development approach, however, success depends upon a strong and experienced team.
 You cannot, however, ignore the human element in every software development project.
 Developers, like all people, get sick, go on vacation, or switch jobs.

 Finding a new team member takes time, and then it may take weeks or months for the new team member to get up to speed.
-During this time, the new team member will need extra help from other team members to help him or her adjust as fast as possible.
+During this time, the new team member will need extra help from other team members.
+They help him or her adjust as fast as possible.

 Even when new members join the team, however, the Scrum method helps smooth the transition and minimizes potential problems, while also balancing out the workload and creating a coherent team.

 How does the client benefit from the Agile methodology vs. Waterfall and its Fixed Price Engagement model?

 Fixed Price Engagement has its own pros and cons.
 If teams who use this approach can meet their deadlines and stay within budget, it would be much easier for a client to go with this model with no need to constantly control both the budget and the end result.
 The client’s responsibilities would be very simple: